hardik302001/web/README.md

-# Here you will find different types of websites.
+# An Online Messaging platform where you can chat with your friends and give feedbacks.